-Thus, it will be important to constantly scan the horizon for the potential positive or negative impact of emerging and new technologies.
+Thus, it will be important to constantly scan the horizon for the potentially positive or negative impact of emerging and new technologies.
 This means that the assessment of alternative roadmaps also has to take into account what special regulations or compensation programs need to be put in place to protect the populations who are negatively affected by the rapid dissemination of emerging technologies.
-Regulation may include increased security and privacy protection measures.
-Programs include both skill retraining as well as better systems of social protection.
+Regulations may include increased security and privacy protection measures while programs may include both skill retraining as well as better systems of social protection.